Dyescape/Bungeekube/README.md

 # Bungeekube
-Bungeecord plugin to support Kubernetes service discovery and configuration.
+Bungeecord & Velocity plugin to support Kubernetes service discovery and configuration.

 ## How it works
 The plugin utilises the Kubernetes API to search for applicable fallback servers that can be configured in the